Medical Students – a symbol of dedication

 Later in our clinic, medical students were expected to perform rectal and vaginal examinations without gloves.
 Our instructors told us that gloves limit the sensitivity of the tips of the fingers, which we need to diagnose nodes on a prostate gland during rectal exams and the opening and smoothness of the cervix during gynecological exams.

 Every year, the education involved in medical schools becomes more interesting.
 The general theoretical subjects (biology, physic, chemistry, pharmacology, etc.) are left behind and students spend their time in clinics, seeing real patients with real diseases.
-Students who plan to be in surgical fields assist surgeons during operations, future gynecologists help in labor and delivery department, and students interested in internal medicine see patients in cardio, pulmonary, and GI clinics.
+Students who plan to be in surgical fields assist surgeons during operations, future gynecologists help in the labor and delivery department, and students interested in internal medicine see patients in cardio, pulmonary, and GI clinics.

 It was during this time that I met a beautiful girl and we fell in love.